 Stardew Valley Advanced 12 Money Makers

-A major component of Stardew Valley is very similar to life: you need money to do things, and getting money can be a very involved thing.
-Some things will make you more money than others, and I'm going to detail those now.
+A major component of Stardew Valley is unfortunately very similar to life: you need money to do things, and getting money can be a very involved thing.
+Some things will make you more money than others, and we go into detail about those below.

 For Animals, it really doesn't get much better than Pigs.
-Pigs are awfully low maintenance creatures.
-Pat them on the head once a day, have them in fully-upgraded Barn (which comes with a lovely time-saving autofeeder), and let them out into the farm.
-They'll dig around for Truffles (worth 500G-750G each, typically one per Pig) and you can turn those Truffles into Truffle Oil (worth 850G each) with an Oil Maker.
+Pigs are awfully low-maintenance creatures.
+Pat them on the head once a day, have them in a fully upgraded Barn (which comes with a lovely time-saving autofeeder), and let them out into the Farm.
+They'll dig around for Truffles that are worth 500G-750G each and you can turn those Truffles into Truffle Oil worth 850G each with an Oil Maker.
 If you have an Oil Maker ready from the get-go, a Pig will basically pay for themselves after 16 days of adulthood and the profit margin is pretty great.

-When it comes to crops, there's a few layers to consider.
+When it comes to crops, there are a few layers to consider.
 First, as a general rule anything put into a Preserves Jar will give you twice the base value of the crop.
 Anything put in a Keg will give you three times the value of the crop.
-(An important note: crop quality is not a factor here; a gold star crop will not yield always gold star Artisan Good.)
+Crop quality is not a factor here; a gold star crop will not always yield gold star Artisan Goods.
 These aren't always hard and fast rules, however.

 Stardew Valley Advanced 13 Table Items

-A neat feature that I found out about (thanks to this thread on /r/StardewValley) is that you can place items on tables.
-And it's not just one or two things—you can place most things on tables, including other tables, because why not.
+A neat feature we found out (due to this thread on /r/StardewValley) is that you can place items on tables.
+And it's not just one or two things—you can place most things on tables, including other tables.
 It's a completely silly cosmetic feature that lets you add a bit of variety to your home's decoration.

 Stardew Valley Advanced Bottom Bumper

 Stardew Valley is a game with a surprising amount of depth and strategy if you look at its mechanics.
-It's a game you can enjoy at your own pace, and if that pace includes "Let's make as much money as possible and min/max like a madman," there's a lot of room for that, too!
+It's a game you can enjoy at your own pace, and if that pace includes "Let's make as much money as possible and min/max eccentrically," there's a lot of room for that, as well!

 A photograph of TechRaptor Senior Writer Robert N. Adams.